 If the audio system is installed and a flat-screen television will be used as a video display, we highly recommend you to hire your local av company to get the TV installation professionally done.

-A professional TV installation company can ensure the TV is safely mounted on the wall regardless of the type of surface or if the TV mount necessary for your custom installation is a tilting, articulating, a motorized mount or even a MantleMount.
+A professional TV installation company can ensure the TV is safely mounted on the wall regardless of the type of surface or if the TV mount necessary for your custom installation is a tilting, articulating a motorized mount, or even a MantleMount.

-If you decide to install your audio system and also add a projector and a projection screen then we also highly recommend that you hire a local av company to get the home theater installation professionally and successfully done.
+If you decide to install your audio system and also add a projector and a projection screen, then we also highly recommend that you hire a local av company to get the home theater installation professionally and successfully done.

-A professional company specialized in home theater installations can ensure the audio system and the projector and projection screen are professionally integrated to create a home theater system that is fully compatible and performs as it was designed to perform.
+A professional company specialized in home theater installations can ensure the audio system and the projector and projection screen are professionally integrated to create a home theater system that is fully compatible and performs as it was designed to deliver.

 If you are making the investment in an audio system and then think a DIY surround sound audio system is for you and a DIY project for the weekend is suitable for you.

 Then, at least follow the basic principles that common sense dictates: